dsidirop/CerniesWonderfulFunctions/README.md

 <code>/script ToggleEquipItemSlot("SECONDARYHANDSLOT", "Talon of Furious Concentration", "Skull of Impending Doom");</code>

+Note that the item names are treated as case-sensitive **regexes** so you can use partial names if desired as long as your regex matches the desired item from its first character.
+This means that if the name of your desired item contains special regex characters (like . * + ? etc) you will need to escape them!

+Examples:

+    - "Time[-]Shifting Wheel" would match "Time-Shifting Wheel" but if you use "Time-Shifting Wheel" without escaping the '-' then it would not match!
+    - "Talon" would work in place of "Talon of Furious Concentration" (but not "talon" or "alon")
+    - "Skull.*Doom" would work in place of "Skull of Impending Doom" (assuming of course that no other item matches this regex)
+    - ".*Doom" would work in place of "Skull of Impending Doom" (assuming of course that no other item matches this regex)

 - Shapeshift(form, isPowerShift, isGCD)
 Druid function to use a specific shapeshift based on the name (ie "Cat Form").
 Set isPowerShift to true if you want to shift out and back in, or false if you do not.
 Set isGCD to true if you want to wait to shift until you are off the global cooldown, or false if you do not.